headforwards/victor-hugo-headforwards/site/content/_index.md

 subtitle: 'Continuous Delivery, Test Driven Development.'
 image: /img/trevaunance-cove-15-08-17_032_headforwards-web-2048.jpg
 blurb:
-  heading: Why outsource?
+  heading: Why Outsource?
   text: >-
     Our business model is different to most other outsource software companies.
     We create dedicated teams for specific projects and never switch members to other projects, nor do we have team members 'waiting on the bench' which ultimately drives costs up.
 intro:
-  heading: What we offer
+  heading: What We Offer
   text: >-
     We specialise in creating partnerships with our clients where we provide dedicated teams of people working to help them achieve their business goal.